oganesManasian/EPFL-Machine-Learning-Higgs-2019/README.md

 #### How to run

-Download the train.csv and test.csv from https://www.kaggle.com/c/higgs-boson/data and put the files in a folder named "data".
+Create an account in AIcrowd, download the train.csv and test.csv from https://www.aicrowd.com/challenges/epfl-machine-learning-higgs-2019/dataset_files and put the files in a folder named "data".

 ```python3 run.py```